 The engines are equipped with full-authority digital electronic control (FADEC) by Lucas Aerospace.
 An automatic thrust control system (ATCS) optimises the balance of power on the engines, allowing lower values of minimum control speeds and superior short-airfield performance.

 The aircraft can carry a maximum internal fuel load of 45,900lb.
 An additional 18,700lb of fuel can be carried in external underwing fuel tanks.
-The refuelling probe installed on the centre of the fuselage has been relocated on the C-130J to the port side, over the cockpit.
+The refuelling probe installed on the centre of the fuselage has been relocated to the port side, over the cockpit.

 The stretched C-130J-30 can carry eight 463L pallets, 97 litters, 24 CDS (US Container Delivery System) bundles, 128 equipped combat troops or 92 paratroopers.

-The first C-130J-30 for the UK RAF was delivered in November 1999 and deliveries of all 15 aircraft ordered were completed in June 2001.
+The first C-130J-30 for the UK RAF was delivered in November 1999 and deliveries of all 15 aircraft were completed in June 2001.
+A former UK RAF C-130J Hercules was transported to the US to join the US Navy Aerobatic Flight Demonstration Squadron, the Blue Angels, in August 2020.

-The aircraft is in production for the US Air Force (39 aircraft, the first of which was delivered to the Air National Guard in December 2001), the Royal Australian Air Force (12), the Italian Air Force (ten) and are ordered by the Kuwaiti Air Force (four) and the Danish Air Force (three).
+A total of 39 aircraft are in production for the US Air Force, the first of which was delivered to the Air National Guard in December 2001.
+12 were delivered to the Royal Australian Air Force and ten to the Italian Air Force.
+Four were ordered by Kuwaiti Air Force and three by the Danish Air Force.

 C-130J international orders

-In April 2004, the US Marine Corps formally accepted the first KC-130J tanker / transport into service.
+In April 2004, the US Marine Corps formally accepted the first KC-130J tanker/transport into service.
 The aircraft was first deployed in combat in April 2005 in Iraq.
-In December 2006, an additional order was placed for three C-130J-30 for the USAF and one KC-130J for the USMC.
+In December 2006, an additional order was placed for three C-130J-30 for USAF and one KC-130J for the USMC.
 The KC-130J was delivered to the USMC in October 2010.

 In November 2007, Norway placed an order for the purchase of four C-130J Super Hercules aircraft under a $519m FMS agreement.
 One aircraft was delivered in November 2008 and the second in April 2009.
 Deliveries concluded in May 2010 with the handing over of the fourth C-130J aircraft.
 In September 2012, Lockheed Martin delivered an additional C-130J Super Hercules aircraft to the Norwegian Air Force as Norway lost one of its four aircraft in March 2012.